25 Clever Uses for Plastic Wrap You’ll Wish You Knew Sooner

 Make the next time you clean the top of your refrigerator the last time.
 After you’ve got it all clean and shiny, cover the top with overlapping sheets of plastic wrap.
 Next time it’s due for a cleaning, all you need to do is remove the old sheets, toss them in the garbage and replace with new layers of wrap.

-Check out these cleaning shortcuts you’ll wish you knew sooner.
+Check out more cleaning shortcuts you’ll wish you knew sooner.

 Protect your computer keyboard

-When you’re off on holiday and away from that computer keyboard for a couple of weeks, cover the keyboard with plastic wrap.
+When you’re off on holiday and giving your computer a break for a couple of weeks, cover the keyboard with plastic wrap.
 During long periods of inactivity dust and grime start to settle in between the keys.